nayookyaw/cpp-nok/README.md

 */

 # Project Overview
-This project purposes for c++ with object-oriented
+This project is c++ projects with object-oriented

 - Run by g++
 If you use Window, see the installation guide at below link